-- use standard statistical analysis packages (SAS, SPSS or Stata)
+- standard statistical analysis packages (SAS, SPSS or Stata)

-- use Basic or Expanded ABS CURFs that users have already been approved to access.
+- access to Expanded CURFs and Detailed Microdata that users have been approved to access.

 Luxembourg Income Study